Tap the text to show or hide reading controls.

 “That won’t happen.”

-An invisible thread now linked Yujin and Park Haneul.
+A bond forged through soul and spirit.
+An invisible thread now ran between Yujin and Park Haneul.

-But the real “work” started from here.
+The contract was sealed.
+But the real “work” began here.

-With a heavy thud, the Draconian corpse abruptly appeared before the old tree.
+With a heavy thud, the Draconian corpse appeared abruptly before the old tree.

 — What is this?